 SOR 2: In September 2020, North Carolina received \$70,298,762 to address the opioid crisis through the State Opioid Response Grant Authorization Act of 2020.
+The funding period for this grant was September 30, 2020 through September 29, 2022.
+Additionally, a no cost extension was granted for the period of September 30, 2022 through September 29, 2023 for the purpose of fully utilizing remaining funds.
 This grant provided additional funds to enable North Carolina to continue efforts that were begun under the STR and previous SOR grants, to address the unmet treatment need for individuals with an opioid use disorder, including prescription opioid drug misuse, as well as illicit opioid use.
-The primary purpose of the project is to continue addressing the opioid crisis in North Carolina, using the North Carolina Opioid Action Plan 2.0, launched June 2019, as the guide.
-The Action Plan aims to Prevent, Reduce Harm and Connect to Care while focusing on several key areas: (1) Reduce the supply of inappropriate prescriptions and illicit opioids, (2) Prevent future opioid addiction by supporting children and families (3) Advance harm reduction, (4) Address non-medical drivers of health and eliminate stigma, (5) Address the needs of justice-involved populations, (6) Expand access to treatment and recovery supports and (7) Track progress and measure impact.
+The primary purpose of the project is to continue addressing the opioid crisis in North Carolina, using the North Carolina Opioid and Substance Use Action Plan 3.0, launched June 2019, as the guide.
+The Action Plan aims to Prevent, Reduce Harm and Connect to Care while focusing on several key areas: (1) Reduce the supply of inappropriate prescriptions and illicit opioids, (2) Prevent future opioid addiction by supporting children and families (3) Advance harm reduction, (4) Address nonmedical drivers of health and eliminate stigma.
+(5) Address the needs of justice-involved populations, (6) Expand access to treatment and recovery supports and (7) Track progress and measure impact.

-Grant funds are expected to serve 3300 individuals in the first year and an additional 2300 individuals in the second year.
+Grant funds were expected to serve 3300 individuals in the first year and an additional 2300 individuals in the second year.